 The earliest forms of orphanages in the US were created in the early 1700s and became more organized establishments in the 1800s.
 They were established to care not only for children whose parents were killed in Indian raids or died in epidemics, but also children from families who were unable to care for them due to poverty or addiction.
 As a result of the population boom, influx of immigrants, and widespread poverty, orphanages often were overcrowded, understaffed, and lacked resources for proper care.
 While orphanages were better for the children than the streets, they still could not provide what every child needed and deserved—a family environment in which they could grow and thrive.

 Around the 1900s, the progressive movement began to have a big influence on social thought in America.
 As a result, reformers started rethinking the orphanage system and created the earliest form of the child welfare system.
 President Theodore Roosevelt championed the change by forming a conference of leading experts of the day in the field of child care at the Conference on the Care of Dependent Children.
-Largely due to their vision for child welfare in the US, the reformers moved for Congress to form the Unites States Children’s Bureau.
-“The orphan trains stopped in 1930 due to a decreased need for farm labor in the Midwest, and the reformed thinking that the government should help preserve struggling families.”
+Largely due to their vision for child welfare in the US, the reformers moved for Congress to form the United States Children’s Bureau.
 There was also economic growth that enabled parents to care for their own children and to foster other children.
 As a result, fewer children were placed in orphanages and remained in a family environment.

 Traditional orphanages in the United States began closing following World War II, as public social services were on the rise.
 US adoption policy and procedures, as well as child protection laws, began to take shape, leading to the demise of traditional American orphanages, which were replaced with individual and small group foster homes.
 The reformers pushing for this change argued that children would do better placed in homes, where they could receive personalized care and individual attention, than in institutions.
 By the 1950s, more children lived in foster homes than in orphanages in the United States, and by the 1960s, foster care had become a government-funded program.